 Step 1: Removing the old boiler

-Removing the old boiler is typically the most time-consuming part of the process.
-This can take a day or more, depending on the complexity of the removal, especially if there are significant modifications needed to the existing system.
+Boiler removal is typically the most time-consuming part of the process.
+This can take a day or more, depending on the complexity of the removal, especially if significant modifications are needed to the existing system.

 Step 2: Installing the new boiler